-Today’s Lost Text is a box I wrote about Pope Pius II for the previous Tuscany & Umbria guidebook.
+This text is from a pop-up box I wrote about Pius for the previous Tuscany & Umbria guidebook.
 Pius is easily one of the most interesting, successful, yet oddly narcissistic and peculiar popes in history.
 That we name-drop the guy in the guidebook about as often as St Catherine is evidence of the mark he made during his wildly prolific life.

-Pius’ intangible contributions to society, both before and after being named pope, were immeasurable.
+Pope Pius II made many intangible contributions to society, both before and after being named pope, which were immeasurable.
 The largest physical example of his impact on Europe can still be admired today in the form of Pienza’s Piazza Pio II.
-In an effort to jazz up his birthplace, Pius commissioned the total renovation of Pienza’s central square (done in a mere three years between 1459 and 1462), designed by architect Bernardo Rossellino.
+In an effort to jazz up his birthplace, Pope Pius II commissioned the total renovation of Pienza’s central square (done in a mere three years between 1459 and 1462), designed by architect Bernardo Rossellino.
 Urban planning geeks will particularly dig this square as it became the Renaissance blueprint later adopted in other towns and cities across Italy and eventually Europe.

 Here’s the text:

 Pope Pius II – The Notorious P-I-U-S